-If your RV contains a conventional refrigerator, the refrigerator will only operate when 120 VAC is available.
+If your RV contains a conventional refrigerator or optional ice maker, they will only operate when 120 VAC is available.

 Most RV refrigerators operate on the absorption system.
-In an absorption refrigeration system, ammonia is lique-fied in the finned condenser coil at the top rear of the refrigerator.
+In an absorption refrigeration system, ammonia is liquefied in the finned condenser coil at the top rear of the refrigerator.
 The liquid ammonia then flows into the evaporator (inside the freezer section) and is exposed to a circulation flow of hydrogen gas, which causes the ammonia to evaporate, creating a cold condition in the freezer.
 When starting the refrigerator for the first time, the cooling cycle may require up to four hours of running time before the cooling unit if fully operational.